Tips for Decorating Your Dorm Room

 Short, tall, small or long, storage options are a necessity for dorm life.
-You’ll need storage for snacks, shoes, off-season clothing, makeup and toiletries — essentially everything.
+You’ll need storage for snacks, shoes, clothing, makeup and toiletries, so essentially everything.
 If you can find one, an ottoman serves as additional seating and an extra place to put your things.
 Drawer dividers can help arrange your clothing and add extra space.
-Also, try floating bookshelves to de-clutter your desk area, so you’ll have room to work.
+Also, try floating bookshelves to declutter your desk area, so you’ll have room to work.

 Mini Ironing Board

 Find a mini ironing board that can hang in the back of your closet or on the back of a door and take up almost zero space.
 You’ll be thankful when it’s time for an internship interview or an important class presentation.

 Although not necessary, pillows can add a touch of comfort to your space.
 They will encourage you to make your bed and can tie a room together.
 Find pillows with funny sayings or ones that add a pop of color.
 Whatever your style, you can find it in an accent pillow.

 Whether a fluffy white rug you can dig your toes into or a cute decorative piece that matches your bedding, you’ll want to find something to cover the floor.
 Also, if you’re attending a college in an area that has winter, a rug can keep your feet from being cold.